Guderian911/MEIT/README.md

 ## Quick Start

-We have some samples from the [LEVIR-CD](https://justchenhao.github.io/LEVIR/) dataset in the folder `samples` for a quick start.
+We have some samples from the [LEVIR-CD](https://justchenhao.github.io/LEVIR/) dataset in the `samples` folder for a quick start.

 Firstly, you can download our BIT pretrained model——by [baidu drive, code: MEIT](https://pan.baidu.com/s/1du6BWp_nbffwekbUAUk0IQ).
-After downloaded the pretrained model, you can put it in `checkpoints/MEIT_LEVIR/`.
+After downloaded the pretrained model, you can put it in `checkpoints`.

 Then, run a demo to get started as follows: